elmomoilanen/Hashmap/README.md

     hashmap_stats(hashmap);
     hashmap_traverse(hashmap);

-    // Get data item (reference) back and check that it has remained correct
+    // Get back a reference to data and check that it has remained correct
     // t_18 is safe to use until next hash map insertion or removal call Temperature *t_18 = hashmap_get(hashmap, "1.8.2021");
     assert(t_18->kelvin - temp_18.kelvin < 0.01);